denten-books/plain-text/1-metaphor.md

 workstation, 1985 [@johnson_xerox_1989, 13].](images/xerox_star.png)
 -->

-The principles of direct interaction emerging in the 1980s stood against what Laurel called the "ill-formed" presence of the mediator, in the interfaces of the previous era like JOSS and *Colossal Cave Adventure*.
+The principles of direct interaction that emerge in the 1980s stood against what Laurel called the "ill-formed" presence of the mediator, in the interfaces of the previous era like JOSS and *Colossal Cave Adventure*.
 For those advocating the direct interaction paradigm of computer use, conversational computing prevented the unmediated "pleasure" and "catharsis" of direct engagement [@laurel_brenda_interface_1986, 75].
 The intermediary takes the place of the player in a game: it swings the sword for her, takes a beating, and reports on the experience, standing in the way of immediacy.
 Laurel writes:

 > In the file management example, the intermediary takes the form of command menus that are invoked in order to activate processes in the program that will